9 Grant Opportunities For Minority-Owned Small Business & Startups In 2021

 Here are just a few VC investors that provide seed money to minority-owned businesses:

-While the federal government only has limited grant opportunities for minority-owned business, it does set aside a certain portion of federal contracts to disadvantaged businesses, including minority-owned businesses.
-If your business is eligible for federal contracts — for example, you have a construction business or manufacture goods that government agencies purchases— then it’s a good idea to get an 8(a) small disadvantaged business certification, as this status can help you get contracts.
+While there are a limited number of federal grants for minorities for business needs, it does set aside a certain portion of federal contracts to disadvantaged businesses, including minority-owned businesses.
+If your business is eligible for federal contracts — for example, you have a construction business or manufacture goods that government agencies purchase — then it’s a good idea to get an 8(a) small disadvantaged business certification, as this status can help you get contracts.

-An 8(a) small business is any business whose owner(s) are socially and economically disadvantaged.
-This includes any minority-owned small business whose owner is also economically disadvantaged; see the specific criteria on the Small Business Administration (SBA) 8(a) Business Development Program page.
+An 8(a) small business is any business where the owner(s) is socially and economically disadvantaged.
+This includes any minority-owned small business where the owner is also economically disadvantaged; see the specific criteria on the Small Business Administration (SBA) 8(a) Business Development Program page.

 You can apply for 8(a) status through the certify.SBA.gov website.
 If you are a woman, you can also apply for Woman Owned Small Business (WOSB) status on that same website.

 Note that there are various other organizations that offer minority-owned business certifications.
 Other MBE certifications from reputable organizations may still offer some benefits and could help you qualify for business financing in general.
 However, you will need certification from the SBA or another government agency (such as the EPA or DOT) to receive preference for federal contracts.

 Entrepreneurial talent can be found in every community across this land.
 Sadly, social and structural barriers to equality persist.
 Small business grants are but one means by which minority small business owners can get some ever-elusive funding.
 For other such means, check out our article on the various types of alternative financing available for small businesses.